MarkYegon7/Mark-Portfolio/README.md

 ### Prerequisites

+In order to run this project you need: Clone the repository.

+### Installation

-In order to run this project you need: To retrieve the dependencies of this project, run npm install.
+To retrieve the dependencies of this project, run npm install.

 ### Setup